Export Control Considerations for Research and Education

-Simple operation of EAR controlled items by foreign nationals in the US does not require a license.
-Access to controlled information may require a license depending on the reasons for control, country of nationality or citizenship, and the availability of an applicable license exception.
+Simple operation of EAR controlled items by foreign nationals in the US generally does not require a license.
+Access to controlled information may require a license depending on the reasons for control, country of citizenship, and the availability of an applicable license exception.

-A Technology Control Plan (TCP) is required for all research which involves any ITAR controlled items or technology, involves any EAR controlled technology, or otherwise falls outside the Fundamental Research Exclusion (FRE).
+A Technology Control Plan (TCP) is required for all research which involves any ITAR controlled items or technical data, involves any EAR controlled technology, or otherwise falls outside the Fundamental Research Exclusion (FRE).
 The TCP shall include:

 - A physical and information security plan.

 - Personnel screening procedures.